Salmonella vaccination

 West Coast Vets are proud to be a sponsor of the Meat the Need charity, a kiwi based operation aiming at connecting the dots and getting New Zealand meat into our food banks.
 This was founded by one of our Hoki locals - Siobhan O’Malley and her husband Christopher.Whilst there has been a need for a charity like this, to date, there has been a missing link between the willing farmer with livestock and the community organisations with the demands for a regular, reliable supply.Here at ...

-April 26, 2022Ukraine's Paws and Peeps Fundraiser with NZ Vets
+April 26, 2022Ukraine's Paws & Peeps Fundraiser with New Zealand vets

 Times are tough at the moment, but can be and are even tougher for others.With the current situation in Ukraine, we did our bit with a fundraiser from NZ to support animal welfare and those that provide it in Ukraine.What is more important in this situation: animals or people?
 It’s a tough call, but we know we can do a little something to ease the suffering so far away.We are stoked to share that our business along with our generous staff, clients and the NZ community, we raised $3,000 in...